sergipadres/Project-AIDL/README.md

 * **Results:** While the model learned the general direction of the disease progression, pixel-level integration proved to be computationally heavy.
 The trajectories often introduced blurring and structural artifacts due to the high dimensionality of the image space.
 * **Conclusions:** Pixel-space Flow Matching is inefficient and prone to generating anatomically inconsistent images.
 Dimensionality reduction is strictly required.

-#### Experiment 3: Latent Space Flow Matching (The Proposed Pipeline)
+#### Experiment 3: Latent Space Flow Matching
-* **Hypothesis:** Executing the Flow Matching ODE/RK4 solver over the optimally regularized latents of the Spatial VAE will eliminate OOD artifacts and generate highly realistic, continuous interpolations of disease progression.
+* **Objective:** Accelerate the Flow Matching training process by operating in a lower-dimensional latent space, comparing the representations of the Spatial VAE and the ViT.
-* **Setup (Dataset & Model):** A Vector Field MLP/FlowCNN was trained on the extracted latents of both the Spatial VAE and the ViT (for ablation).
-During inference, we used an Euler ODE solver to push healthy latents towards the pathological distribution, decoding the final steps back to image space.
+* **Hypothesis:** Executing Flow Matching in a compressed latent space will drastically reduce computational costs compared to pixel-space integration (Experiment 1), although some generative accuracy in the trajectories might be compromised.
-* **Results:** * *ViT Latent Flow:* The vector field struggled with the collapsed topology, resulting in noisy trajectories.
+* **Setup (Dataset & Model):** A Vector Field MLP/FlowCNN was trained on the extracted latents of both the Spatial VAE and the ViT.
+During inference, we used an ODE solver to push healthy latents towards the pathological distribution, decoding the final steps back to image space.
+We additionally integrated a DINO model for validation to track the evolution of disease features.
-  * *Spatial VAE Latent Flow:* The model successfully navigated the continuous manifold.
-The interpolations smoothly injected pathological features (opacity) without destroying the structural integrity of the ribs and lungs.
+* **Results:** Latent-space integration reduced the vector field training time by an order of magnitude (from ~20 minutes in pixel space to 2-3 minutes).
+The generated trajectories and DINO validation confirmed that the flow successfully pushed healthy images towards the sick distribution.
+However, visual fidelity suffered compared to Experiment 1.
-* **Conclusions:** Latent-space Flow Matching paired with spatial regularization (Spatial VAE) is a vastly superior framework for modeling disease progression in medical imaging, combining computational efficiency with high generative fidelity.
+* **Conclusions:** While Latent-space Flow Matching is vastly superior in computational efficiency, the standard Euclidean vector field learned over the VAE's latent space is not perfectly capable of flawless trajectory generation.
+This indicates that the latent manifold geometry requires a non-linear approach, setting the stage for Riemannian Flow Matching in the next experiment.

  ![Flow Matching Trajectories](./assets/experiment_3_trajectories_images.png)

 *(Note: For a detailed log of intermediate versions, failed approaches, and early testing—such as our ViT MAE tests—please refer to the `CHANGELOG.md` file and the `development/` folder).*